What is hydroseed?

 Hydroseeding is a planting process that uses a mixture of seed and mulch.
 It’s a good erosion control technique and is an easy alternative to dry seed.

-Hydorseeding has number of advantages.
+Hydorseeding has number of benefits.
 While laying sod certainly has its perks, hydroseeding has a number of advantages if you have a time constraint and more challenging area to cover.

 - Hydroseeded lawns come up faster than traditional dry seed.
 By faster we mean within 3-5 days you should expect to see the germination cycle begin.
 The contact of seedling with water begins the germination cycle.